ietf-wg-wimse/draft-ietf-wimse-arch/draft-salowey-wimse-arch.md

 * providing an audit train of requests within a system
 * providing context for other decisions made within a service

 There are several methods defined to perform this authentication.
-SOme of the most common include:
+Some of the most common include:

 * TLS authentication of the server using X.509 certificates and bearer token JWTs within an HTTP or other protocol request.
 * Mutual TLS authentication using X.509 certificate for both client and server